Coronavirus Alleviation Program

 The Coronavirus Alleviation Program Business Support Scheme (CAPBuSS) was launched in Ghana on 19 May 2020 by President Nana Akufo-Addo.
-It was formed as part of Ghana's government intention of providing support to MSMEs who were affected by COVID-19 pandemic.
+It was formed as part of Ghana's government's intention of providing support to MSMEs who were affected by COVID-19 pandemic.
 It was presented by an agency under the Ministry of Trade and Industry in Ghana called NBSSI.
 The president announced GH¢1 billion after it was approved by the parliament of Ghana.
 The NBSSI ended the disbursement of funds in January 2021.

+Objectives

+The objectives of the scheme are to provide emergency relief fund for MSMEs and entrepreneurs in Ghana, establish a comprehensive and financially sustainable emergency relief fund package for MSMEs and provide them with technical assistance to ameliorate the impact of COVID-19.

 Categories

-The fund is said to be categorized into two loans with an interest rate of 3% which is payable within 2years.
+The fund is said to be categorized into two loans with an interest rate of 3% which is payable within two years.